-Getting found online as easy as possible.
+Get found online as easily as possible.
 That’s what SEO is.
 There’s a heck of a lot of information and plenty of services that can have you bamboozled pretty quick.
 So here’s our take on what you should know about SEO as a non-techie website owner or manager.

 It’s this simple.
-Search Engine Optimisation (SEO) is about one thing: Getting your website to show as prominantly as possible on search engine results pages.
+Search Engine Optimisation (SEO) is about one thing: Get your website to show as prominantly as possible on search engine results pages.

 As we’ve touched on in previous articles, SEO can be a rabbit hole.
 There are lots of aspects and specialisms that come together to get results.
 That doesn’t mean you need to know about them all initially.
 Often the fundamentals make the biggest difference.
 Once you get comfortable with the fundamental principals you can go from strength to strength.